sh41664/Seventh-Assignment-Socket-Programming/README.md

 Your work on this assignment will be evaluated based on:

-- **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, and demonstrating a deep understanding of multithreading in Java.
+- **Understanding of Networking Concepts**: Your ability to accurately answer the theoretical questions.
 Remember that the answers to the theoretical questions should be provided separately in a markdown file.

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.

-- Don’t forget to answer the question in the Monte Carlo task within the report file.

-- Your Banking System code must pass all the provided tests.
+- 🔒 Important Constraint
+  The Server and Client modules must not reference each other directly in code.
+  They communicate only through sockets, not through shared classes.
+  However, both the server and client can reference the Shared folder to use common data structures, constants, or utilities.

 - Total: 100 points
     - 🧠 Theoretical Questions – 20 points